slopezpereyra/slopezpereyra.github.io/_posts/2025-03-03-CustomShell1.md

 The `tree_parse()` function used in `shell()` is a bit more complex and we will discuss it later.
-For the moment, suffice it to say it is in charge of interpreting the input buffer as a bianry tree and deciding what and how to execute the user's instructions.
+For the moment, suffice it to say it is in charge of interpreting the input buffer as a binary tree and deciding what and how to execute.

 ### Command types